Crazy Night Out

-Sip·n·Twirl is the Pines’ most popular nightly lounge & club, all the way through the summer Fire Island season.
-The Sip·n·Twirl includes a full-service bar for chatting and socializing, the TWIRLdeck, which is perfect for dancing and casual conversations, as well as a giant dance floor – with state-of-the-art video and sound system.
-The music features Fire Island favorites as well as new, up and coming DJs, allowing for a variety of tastes and sounds, including the latest club sounds from around the world!
+All the way through Fire Island’s summer season, Sip·N’·Twirl is the Pines’ most popular nightly lounge and club.
+Sip·N’·Twirl includes a full-service bar for chatting and socializing, the TWIRLdeck, which is perfect for dancing and casual conversations, and has a giant dance floor with state-of-the-art video and sound system.
+The music features Fire Island favorites as well as new, up-and-coming DJs, allowing for a variety of tastes and sounds including the latest club sounds from around the world!

-After the terrible incident that happened at the Pines, this location was able to be reconstructed within 7-months, all to ensure the spirit and vitality of the community stated alive.
+After the terrible incident that happened at the Pines, this location was able to be reconstructed within 7 months, which ensured that the spirit and vitality of the community stayed alive.
 Check out all of their events here.

 If you’re looking for a little more excitement or a change of scenery, we suggest venturing down the trail between The Pines and Cherry Grove.

-While Cherry Grove is an exciting destination, the journey there is just as fun.
-The stretch of trail between the two meccas is officially called The Judy Garland Memorial Path, however, it is commonly referred to as The Meat Rack.
-Here, all sorts of casual and interesting encounters accrue, sure to add some tantalizing spice to your night.
-Take Fire Island Blvd south bound to reach this path.
+While Cherry Grove is an exciting destination, the journey there is just as much fun.
+The stretch of trail between the two meccas is officially called The Judy Garland Memorial Path; however, it is commonly referred to as The Meat Rack.
+Here all sorts of casual and interesting encounters accrue, and they are sure to add some tantalizing spice to your night.
+Take Fire Island Blvd. south bound to reach this path.

 The Ice Palace

 Previously the site of Duffy’s Hotel, which burned down in 1956, The Ice Palace proudly stands in its place.
-Offering drag shows and other variety acts throughout each day, every visit to the Ice Palace is a new experience.
-Featuring a large outdoor deck, swimming pool, pool tables, and a large dance floor.
+It offers drag shows and other variety acts throughout each day; every visit to the Ice Palace is a new experience.
+It features a large outdoor deck, swimming pool, pool tables, and a large dance floor.
 Regulars to The Ice Palace claim that they by far have the hottest bartenders and dancers.
 Check out all their events here.

-Visible from the top deck of The Ice Palace is your next location.
-Cherry’s Bar and Cherry Lane Cafe & Restaurant offers reasonably priced cocktails, as well as weekly drag shows, theme parties, contests, special guest DJs and drink specials.
+Your next location is Cherry’s, visible from the top deck of The Ice Palace.
+Cherry’s Bar and Cherry Lane Cafe & Restaurant offer reasonably priced cocktails as well as weekly drag shows, theme parties, contests, special guest DJs, and drink specials.
 They famously serve a bloody Mary that is spicy enough to get you sweating.
 What’s even better?
 There is no cover on Friday’s before 11 pm.
 Check out more of their events here.

 The Morning After

-After sobering yourself up, there are plenty of activities and events you can talk part in before leaving the island.
-Boating, Fishing, Shopping, hiking, and biking are just a few of the daytime activities that Fire Island has to offer.
+After sobering yourself up, there are plenty of activities and events you can take part in before leaving the island.
+Boating, fishing, shopping, hiking, and biking are just a few of the daytime activities that Fire Island has to offer.
 To learn more about them, click here.